Betsy Ellis has taken fundraising at Christ School to levels never seen before since becoming Director of Advancement in 2018.

-Ms. Fox moved to Asheville in February of 2020 to fulfill a dream of living in the mountains, after living in Charleston, SC for eight years.
-She attended the College of Charleston earning a B.A. in Communications and a B.A. in Public Health.
+Ms. Fox moved to Asheville in February of 2020 to fulfill a dream of living in the mountains, after residing in Charleston, S.C. for eight years.
+She attended the College of Charleston, earning a B.A. in Communications and a B.A. in Public Health.

-When not in the office, Ms. Fox likes to visit family in her hometown of Aiken, SC, go to the beaches in Charleston, continue explore Asheville, go on hikes, and watch sunsets.
+When not in the office, Ms. Fox likes to visit family in her hometown of Aiken, S.C., go to the beaches in Charleston, continue to explore Asheville, go on hikes, and watch sunsets.

 Prospective families will find that James Garland ’10 speaks from experience when he talks glowingly about Christ School.

-Ten years after his own graduation, Mr. Garland has returned as newly-named Assistant Director of Admission.
-He will be a dorm parent in Gardner House for the 2020-21 school year and an assistant JV basketball coach.
+Ten years after his own graduation, Mr. Garland returned as Assistant Director of Admission in 2020.
+He has also been a Dorm Parent and an assistant JV basketball coach.